JLESC/jlesc.github.io/_events_upcoming/2018-12-04-9th-jlesc-workshop.md

   * Numerical methods and algorithms
   * Advanced architectures

-In addition, dedicated sessions on hot topics are again envisioned.
+In addition, three keynote speakers will be invited to provide a clear picture of the current state and efforts on the roadmap to Exascale, a vendor session will be organized, and dedicated sessions on hot topics are again envisioned.
+Special efforts will be taken to highlight students and postdoc contributions: a poster session and a student/postdoc meeting opportunity will be arranged.

-A key objective of the workshop is to identify new research collaborations and establish a roadmap for their implementation.
+A key objective of the workshop is to foster the existing collaborations and inform the workshop attendees of their respective progress, as well as identify new research collaborations and establish a roadmap for their implementation.

 The workshop is open to Illinois, INRIA, ANL, BSC, JSC, R-CCS and UTK faculties, researchers,